1977 Major League Baseball expansion: Toronto

 Toronto had a long history of interest in baseball.
 Its first professional baseball team was established in 1885, and in 1886 Sunlight Park was built to host its games.
 In 1897, Hanlan's Point Stadium was built at the Toronto Islands for the Toronto Maple Leafs of the International League, and on September 5, 1914 it was the site of baseball legend Babe Ruth's first professional home run and only minor league home run.
 In 1926, Maple Leaf Stadium was built for the Toronto Maple Leafs.
 The team was successful, sometimes drawing more fans than established Major League Baseball teams.
 The team was owned by Jack Kent Cooke, who in the mid-1950s sought municipal financing of a major league baseball park on the grounds of the Canadian National Exhibition.
 He was also involved in the failed attempt to establish the Continental League as a third league in Major League Baseball in the early 1960s.
 Maple Leaf Stadium was demolished in 1968 after the Toronto Maple Leafs were sold to Walter Dilbeck and moved to Louisville, Kentucky.
 (The team has since relocated twice, and is now the Worcester Red Sox.)

 In the early 1970s, Toronto City Council alderman Paul Godfrey proposed a plan for a publicly financed domed stadium in the city, but it was opposed by taxpayers and amateur sports groups.
 Undeterred, he proposed renovation of Exhibition Stadium to support baseball.
 The stadium was renovated in anticipation of the city being awarded a Major League Baseball team, costing CA$15 million.
-Half of the funds were provided by the municipal government, and the other half from an interest-free loan from the Government of Ontario.
+Half of the funds were provided by the municipal government, and the other half from an interest-free loan from the provincial Government of Ontario.
 Its seating capacity was increased to 40,000.

 There had been strong interest from several groups and individuals to own a Major League Baseball team in the city.
 The most prominent was Labatt Brewing Company, who wanted to use ownership of a sports team as a means to establish a visible presence in the Toronto market.